csziacobus/movitz/README.md

 (M-C-x), movitz-disassemble-defun (C-c C-v), etc. manipulate the symbolic image in movitz:*image* (typically the image you last created with create-image).
-In order to actually run any code you compile, you have to re-dump and re-boot (i.e. repeat steps 7 and 8 above, which movitz-dump-image-and-qemu
+In order to actually run any code you compile, you have to re-dump and re-boot (which movitz-dump-image-and-qemu
-(C-c C-d) is supposed to do automatically (if you just want to dump the image you can use `(C-C d)).
+(C-c C-d) is supposed to do automatically.
+If you just want to dump the image you can use `(C-C d)).

 You may need to set the variable movitz-mode-qemu-binary-path